 Consequences of Bullying for Bystanders

 An increase likelihood of using alcohol or drugs.

 What are some consequences witnesses of bullying can suffer?

-Now that you've learned about the impact of bullying on victims and witnesses of bullying, next time you see an incidence of bullying ask yourself:
+Now that you've learned about the consequences of bullying on victims and witnesses of bullying, the next time you see an incidence of bullying, ask yourself:

 How might the victim feel?